rtasalem/hapi-pg-docker/DOCS.md

 - The `port` is the default Postgres port: `5432`.
 - `database` will be the database name that was used when creating the database via the terminal.

 Now that the client is set up, both the connection and queries can be written.
 The query takes the format of a variable containing the SQL statement as a string.
 This variable is then passed to the `client.query` method.
-A function named `handleQuery` can be found in the `database.js` folder, note that this does need to be passed into every instance of the `client.query` method.<br>
+A function named `handleQuery` can be found in the `database.js` folder, note that this does need to be passed into every instance of the `client.query` method.<br><br>
 To check these queries are being made successfully, log them to the console and run `node database`.
 ## Sequelize Set-Up
 [Sequelize](https://sequelize.org/) was used to connect to the existing database and create a new table (the first table I created didn't actually have a primary key, and since all SQL tables should have a primary key, I opted to create a new table with Sequelize rather than work with the existing table).